hmrc/bootstrap-play-25/README.md

 ## Services config

 Bootstrap library comes with default binding for `ServicesConfig`. `ServicesConfig` has been inlined into `bootstrap-play-26` from `play-config`.
-To make further upgrades plainless please use
+To make further upgrades painless please use
 ```scala
 import uk.gov.hmrc.play.bootstrap.config.ServicesConfig
 ```